Cognigy/Documentation/docs/en/docs/ai/tools/voice-preview.md

   <figcaption>Voice Preview Flow editor</figcaption>
 </figure>

 3 - Click on the Voice Preview button in the interactive tooltip of a message output in the Interaction Panel.
-The output text will be copied to the Voice Preview input field (only for regular text & fallback text)..
+The output text will be copied to the Voice Preview input field.

+???+ info "Supported Output"
+    Please note that the Voice Preview button will only be shown for specific output.
+This includes regular text output, fallback text, as well as text/ssml output from channels with Voice support.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/voice-preview-chat-panel.png" width="100%" />
   <figcaption>Voice Preview Interactive Tooltip</figcaption>